oppia/oppiabot/README.md

 7. Download the private key.
 It will be a `.pem` file.
 Move it to the root directory of the project.
 As long as it's in the root directory, it will be automatically detected regardless of the filename.

+Make sure you remove
+ > PRIVATE_KEY=example_private_key
+from .env file, Otherwise app will not work locally.

 8. Edit `.env` and set `APP_ID` to the ID of the app you just created.
 The App ID can be found in your app settings page here.

 <p align="center">